ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 <a href="/photos/pics/IMG_1241.jpg"><img alt="My MacBook next to an UltraBook" src="/photos/pics/thumbs/IMG_1241.jpg" /></a>

-Take a look at this UltraBook™®© next to my MacBook.
+Look at this UltraBook™®© next to my 12" MacBook.
 It's ultra-huge.
-Sure, I *could* carry it around, but I don't *want* to.
+Sure, most people *could* carry it around, but few would *want* to.
 Bigger laptops are more likely to be left at home.
 That's a problem, since (to borrow a photography aphorism) the best computer is the one you have with you.

 ---
 <span id="suspend"></span>
 ## Suspend/Hibernate

+Like trackpads, this is another simple aspect of laptops that almost everyone gets wrong.
 Here is how suspend and hibernate should work:

 - When the lid closes, the laptop suspends to RAM.
 It consumes <1% battery per hour in this mode.

 - When the lid *starts to open*, the laptop resumes.
 The screen is on and ready to go before the user can finish opening the lid.

 - If the laptop is open but sleeping (often due to idle), hitting any key or clicking the trackpad will resume it.
-The screen must be on and ready to work within a second.
+The screen should be on and ready to work within a second.

+Bonus points if Bluetooth input devices can wake the laptop from sleep.

 ---
 <span id="fans"></span>
 ## Fans

-Except for the most advanced low-power hardware, laptop fans are a still necessity.
+Except for [high-end low-power designs]({% post_url 2015-04-19-2015-macbook-review %}), laptop fans are still a necessity.

 ---
 <span id="drivers"></span>
 ## Drivers

 Even the best hardware can be ruined by bad drivers.

-Bluetooth, WiFi, camera, mic, trackpad, power saving, screen brightness,
+I would love to run Ubuntu on a Surface Pro, but the experience would be hell if it lacked decent drivers for the trackpad, camera, microphone, Bluetooth, WiFi, power saving, screen brightness, headphone switching, and a half-dozen other things that you only notice when they're broken.

 This stuff isn't rocket science.
 No new technology needs to be invented.
-It's purely attention to detail.
+It just comes down to high standards and attention to detail.

 ---